-Everyone who visits the Roche Harbor Resort is entranced by it’s historical charm and range of amenities.
-In addition to the marine, the resort is full-service and offer shops, accommodations, eateries, and even a spa.
+Everyone who visits the Roche Harbor Resort is entranced by its historical charm and range of amenities.
+In addition to the marine, the resort is full-service and offers shops, accommodations, eateries, and even a spa.

 The Hotel de Haro (at Roche Harbor Resort) is the oldest hotel that is currently operating in the state of Washington.
-As of this year it has been open for business for 136 years (since 1886).
-Their current range of accommodations include run-of-the-mill hotel rooms in addition to historic cottages and waterfront condos.
+As of this year, it has been open for business for 136 years (since 1886).
+Their current range of accommodations includes run-of-the-mill hotel rooms in addition to historic cottages and waterfront condos.